Burkwood daphne

 Daphne x burkwoodii 'Carol Mackie'

 Burkwood daphne (Daphne x burkwoodii 'Carol Mackie') is a shrub suited to the Colorado Front Range.
-It matures to about 3–4 ft tall and 3–5 ft wide, needs medium water, and prefers part.
-Very particular about drainage and protected siting — fails in heavy clay or exposed locations.
+It matures to about 3–4 ft tall and 3–5 ft wide, slow-growing, needs medium water, and prefers partial shade.
+Very particular about drainage and protected siting, fails in heavy clay or exposed locations.
 Daphnes are also famously short-lived (5–8 years) and can die suddenly without obvious cause.
 Worth the effort where conditions suit.

 Photos